CSCfi/csc-user-guide/docs/computing/lustre.md

 ## File striping and alignment

-In order to gain from the Lustre parallelization, your data should be distributed across many OSTs.
+In order to gain from parallel I/O with Lustre, the data should be distributed across many OSTs.
 The distribution across many OSTs is called **file striping**.
-In file striping, a file is split in chunks of bytes that are located on different OSTs, so that the read/write operations can be performed concurrently.
-The default stripe size in CSC Lustre is 1 MB.
-As the supercomputers have many more nodes than OSSs/OSTs the I/O performance can vary a lot depending on the I/O workload of the whole supercomputer.
+Logically, a file is a linear sequence of bytes.
+In file striping, the file is split in chunks of bytes that are located on different OSTs, so that the read/write operations can be performed concurrently.

+Striping can increase the bandwidth available for accessing files, however, there is also an overhead due to increase in network operations and possible server contention.
+Thus, striping is normally beneficial only for large files.

+As the supercomputers have many more nodes than OSSs/OSTs, the I/O performance can vary a lot depending on the I/O workload of the whole supercomputer.

-In parallel program, it is important that each process accesses different stripe of a file during parallel I/O, which can be achieved through stripe alignment.
-Moreover, an MPI process is better to access as few OSTs/OSSs as possible to avoid network contention.
-When the stripes are aligned, they can be distributed uniformly to each OST.
+In parallel program, performance is improved when each parallel process accesses different stripe of a file during parallel I/O. Moreover, in order to avoid network contention each process should access as few OSTs/OSSs as possible.
+This can be achieved through stripe alignment.
+Best performance is obtained when the data is distributed uniformly to OSTs, and the parallel processes access the file at offsets that correspond to stripe boundaries.

 !["Schematic showing a file split into chunks and each stored in a different OST."](../img/file_striping.png 'Lustre file striping and alignment')

 *Lustre file striping and alignment*

 If in the above example, we had a file of 5 MB, then the OST 0 would have an extra 1 MB of data.
-If the processes are not aligned, then a process could have to access more than one OST and cause network contention issues.
+If the data would be distributed evenly between four processes, each process would have 1.5 MB and the access would not be stripe aligned: first process needs to access OST 0 and 1, next process OST 1 and 2, *etc.* processes are not aligned.
+This could now cause network contention issues.

 ### Controlling striping

+The default stripe size in CSC's Lustre is 1 MB and stripe count is 1, i.e. by default the files are not striped.
+Stripe settings can be, however, changed by user which can at best improve the I/O performance a lot.

-The stripe settings for a file or directory can be queried with the `lfs getstripe` command:
+The stripe settings for a file or directory can be queried with the `lfs getstripe` command

 ```
 lfs getstripe my_file